Skip to content

 Do you live alone and fall into one of these categories?:

-Resident in a Halls of Residence, Full Time Student, Accommodation provided for UK forces, a member of a visiting force, Under the age of 18, severely mentally impaired, have diplomatic immunity or resident in an annexe, eg. granny flat.
+Resident in a Halls of Residence, Full Time Student, Accommodation provided for UK forces, a member of a visiting force, Under the age of 18, severely mentally impaired, have diplomatic immunity or resident in an annexe, eg. granny flat, uninhabitable, undergoing major repairs or a new property.

 If yes, a full exemption may apply.